ashrasmun/neovim-config/README.md

 ### Can't open file in already opened NeoVim

-Functionality unavailable on Windows... :/ What a mess...
+Functionality unavailable on Windows... :/ But we will take care of it sooner or later :)